 - 1962: Bridge #9: near Dalecarlia, paved over slab-channel (base below bridge).

-- 1962: Piers of Aqueduct Bridge are blown up by Army Corps of Engineers, except for one near VA side.
+- 1962: Piers of Aqueduct Bridge are demolished by Army Corps of Engineers, except for one near VA side.
 Rubble re-purposed in Anacostia Park to build a sea wall.

 - 1963: Bridge #9: Paved over stream channel.

 - ca 1963 – King Coal in Georgetown; silos are gone (demolished).

 - 1964: B&O and C&O jointly file with ICC for permission to control WM.
 (27)

 - Early 1964: C&O owns 90% of B&O stock.
 (24)

 - 1966: Lyttonsville Place road overpass bridge (Bridge #1A) constructed.
 48’ long.

 - 1967-1970: Dalecarlia reservoir – new water intake structure built.

 - 1968: Capital Traction power plant in Georgetown is demolished.
 (1)